shawnLeeZX/akid/README.md

 document is dated, and has not been updated to include new changes e.g., the PyTorch backend.
 But the backbone design is the same, and main features are there.

+NOTE: the PyTorch end support has been way ahead of Tensorflow support now ...